ambiso/ambiso.github.io/content/2023-02-28-bitwarden-pin/index.md

 ## 3. Rely on some hardware security magic

-Do the above (no. 2) in a Trusted Execution Environment, Intel SGX or something alike.
+Do the above (no. 2) in a Trusted Execution Environment, Intel SGX, TPM or something alike.
+Example implementations include [Windows Hello](https://learn.microsoft.com/en-us/windows/security/identity-protection/hello-for-business/hello-why-pin-is-better-than-password) which Bitwarden also has [support for](https://bitwarden.com/blog/introducing-desktop-biometrics/) (I have not analyzed this feature at all, however).

 Advantages:
 - Would likely work offline